Publications

 Before beginning the process, we ask that you review our “Submission Details” page, which you can access through the homepage when call for submissions are open.
 This page will inform you of our submission requirements as well as any restrictions or stipulations on submission formats (for example, we do not accept scripts).

-To submit a piece to TOC, you must first receive feedback through a Writing Center appointment (we offer synchronous and asynchronous options) or by workshopping the piece at one of our creative writing groups Writers Guild and Escribir, the latter geared toward Latinx/a/o writers.
+To submit a piece to TOC, you must first receive feedback through a Writing Center appointment (we offer synchronous and asynchronous options) or by workshopping the piece at one of our creative writing groups.

 After receiving initial feedback, please make any appropriate edits/revisions.
 Then, return to the “Submission Details” page and select the “Submit Your Work” button, which will redirect you to the submission form.
 The first question asks you: “Have you received feedback on your submission?”
 Selecting “yes” will allow to access the rest of the form.
 Proceed to fill out any required questions on the form (including attaching the file) and submit.